 “From Glass-Steagall to Gramm-Leach, from the Great Depression to the Golden Age, from isolationists to internationalists, from underdogs to champions, this bill, in my opinion, Mr. President, is an American success story for our economy… And I was proud to have played a role with so many others in ensuring its passage.”

 The Gramm-Leach-Bliley Act passed on a 90 to 8 vote.
-In a statement, President Clinton said, “The Gramm-Leach-Bliley Act is a major achievement that will benefit American consumers, communities, and businesses… The Act repeals provisions of the Glass-Steagall Act that, since the Great Depression, have restricted affiliations between banks and securities firms.
+In a statement, President Clinton said at the time, “The Gramm-Leach-Bliley Act is a major achievement that will benefit American consumers, communities, and businesses… The Act repeals provisions of the Glass-Steagall Act that, since the Great Depression, have restricted affiliations between banks and securities firms.
 It also amends the Bank Holding Company Act to remove restrictions on affiliations between banks and insurance companies…”

 And the rest is, as they say, history.

-So while Mr. Schumer feigns outrage at the financial industry, the blame for the economic crisis can be directed not only at corporations but at politicians on both sides of the aisle, at former President Bill Clinton and at Mr. Schumer.
+So while Mr. Schumer feigns outrage at the financial industry over the latest economic crisis, in reality, the blame for the crisis may be directed not only at corporations but at politicians on both sides of the aisle, a Republican Congress and at former President Bill Clinton.

 According to the Center for Responsible Politics, during the last six election cycles Mr. Schumer received $1,284,200 in 1998; $2,263,276 in 2000; $3,483,587 in 2002, $3,495,060 in 2004, $2,651,700 in 2006, and $1,392,539 in 2008 from the Securities & Investment industry.

-Recall, it was Citigroup’s 1998 audacious merger with Travelers Insurance that quickened Glass-Steagall demise.
-Last year Citigroup received two U.S. government bailouts totalling $45 billion.
+Recall, it was Citigroup’s 1998 merger with Travelers Insurance which quickened Glass-Steagall’s demise.
+Last year, Citigroup received two U.S. government bailouts totaling $45 billion.

 The answer… is that banks see big profits in securities.
 But if a bank thinks it can make more money as a securities firm, let it become one.
-Let’s not destroy a stable structure that, since the Depression, has provided capital for entrepreneurs, confidence for depositors and healthy profits for America’s financial service companies.”
+Let’s not destroy a stable structure that since the Great Depression has provided capital for entrepreneurs, confidence for depositors, and healthy profits for America’s financial service companies.”“Don’t let banks become casinos,” New York Times